Understanding Postnatal Depression

 Causes of postnatal depression

-Once the process of delivery has completed, your hormones may be out of balance.
+Once you’ve undergone the process of giving birth or otherwise bringing a new child into the world, your hormones may be out of balance.
 Aside from welcoming a new person to your home, you’re likely losing sleep and experiencing a disruption in your routine.
 All of that can be a lot to balance for anyone, let alone someone whose body is recovering from childbirth.

 While the cause of postnatal depression is not entirely clear, experts believe that it is the result of hormonal changes that occur during pregnancy and after the baby is born.
 There are also several factors that may determine whether parents are more susceptible to developing antenatal or postnatal depression, such as the following:

-• A history of mental health conditions, such as depression or panic attacks
+- A history of depression or other mental health conditions, such as bipolar disorder or panic disorder

 Research shows that approximately 50% of all new parents experience a mild form of depression called the baby blues.
 Symptoms may include: